-- 5.2.1 Settlement Lands will be subject to the rights or legal interests of Third Parties in the lands existing at the time of transfer, or created or modified pursuant to the Final Agreement. - 5.2.2 For greater certainty, the following legal interests on Settlement Lands existing at the time of transfer will continue on those lands after transfer to an Algonquin Institution in accordance with the following principles: - (a) mining leases and mining claims will continue in accordance with their terms; - (b) aggregate permits will continue as aggregate licenses to be issued by Ontario for the same volume of aggregate material as set out in the permit, provided that the Algonquins and the aggregate permit holders negotiate a lease for the use of the lands; - (c) the Algonquins will negotiate agreements for hunt camps with those holding Land Use Permits for hunt camps; - (d) Land Use Permits for Public Utilities will continue as easements; - (e) Licenses of Occupation for flooding will continue as reservations in the patent of rights to flood to the same contours as are set out in Licenses; - (f) the Algonquins will negotiate agreements with trapline holders, who will continue to be licensed by Ontario, providing for continued trapping on Settlement Lands; and - (g) the rights and interests granted by other Land Use Permits and Licenses of Occupation will continue through agreements negotiated by the Algonquins and the Third Parties on a case-bycase basis. - 5.2.3 Prior to the Final Agreement, Ontario will facilitate the negotiation of the terms and conditions, including the duration, of the leases and agreements contemplated in 5.2.2.
+- 5.2.1 Settlement Lands will be subject to the rights or legal interests of Third Parties in the lands existing at the Date of Transfer, or created or modified pursuant to the Final Agreement. - For greater certainty, those holding legal interests on Settlement Lands existing at the Date of Transfer will continue to enjoy the use of those lands after the Date of Transfer, in accordance with the following principles: - (a) mining leases and mining claims will continue in accordance with their terms; - (b) aggregate permits will be replaced by aggregate licences to be issued by Ontario for the same volume of aggregate material as set out in the permit, provided that the Algonquins and the aggregate permit holders negotiate a lease for the use of the lands that are subject to the existing permit; - (c) the Algonquins will negotiate agreements for recreation camps with those holding Land Use Permits for recreation camps; - (d) existing authorities for Public Utilities to use Settlement Lands will be replaced by easements where no easement currently exists;

-- 5.2.4 Prior to the Final Agreement, the Algonquins and Ontario will negotiate transitional arrangements with licensees of baitfish harvest areas and bear management areas on Settlement Lands. - 5.2.5 Third Parties holding rights, title or other legal interests as described in 5.2.1 to 5.2.4 will continue to have or will be provided with such right of access to or across such portions of the Settlement Lands or waters overlying such lands, as is reasonably necessary for the exercise or enjoyment of that right, title or other legal interest. - 5.2.6 After the Effective Date, and until lands are transferred to an Algonquin Institution, Ontario will hold in trust for the Algonquins any revenues identified in the Final Agreement that are paid to Ontario by Third Parties with respect to their interests in Crown Lands that will be transferred to an Algonquin Institution as Settlement Lands. - 5.2.7 After the transfer of the relevant Settlement Lands, Ontario will transfer the amounts held in trust in accordance with 5.2.6, along with the interest accruing on the revenues from the Effective Date, at a rate identified in the Final Agreement.
+- Licences of Occupation for flooding will be replaced by reservations in the patent of rights to flood to be developed prior to the Final Agreement; - (f) the Algonquins will negotiate agreements with trapline holders or resident trappers, who will continue to be licensed or authorized by Ontario, providing for continued trapping on Settlement Lands; and - (g) the rights and interests granted by other instruments including, but not limited to, Land Use Permits and Licences of Occupation will continue through agreements negotiated by the Algonquins and the Third Parties on a case-by-case basis. - 5.2.3 Prior to the Final Agreement, Ontario will participate as a facilitator in the negotiation of the terms and conditions, including the duration, of the leases and agreements contemplated in 5.2.2. - 5.2.4 Prior to the Final Agreement, the Algonquins and Ontario will negotiate transitional arrangements with licensees of baitfish harvest areas and bear management areas on Settlement Lands. - 5.2.5 Third Parties holding rights, title or other legal interests as described in 5.2.1 to 5.2.4 will continue to have or will be provided with such right of access to or across such portions of the Settlement Lands or waters overlying such lands, as is reasonably necessary for the exercise or enjoyment of that right, title or other legal interest. - After the Effective Date, and until the Date of Transfer, Ontario will hold in trust for the Algonquins any revenues identified in the Final Agreement that are paid to Ontario by Third Parties with respect to their interests in a parcel of Crown Lands that will be transferred to an Algonquin Institution as Settlement Lands. - After the Date of Transfer of a parcel referred to in 5.2.6, Ontario will transfer any amounts held in trust in accordance with 5.2.6, along with the interest accruing on the revenues from the Effective Date, at a rate identified in the Final Agreement.